Accourage/business-opportunity-and-market-feasibility/CUST_SEG.md

 also desires an easy to use software.

 ## NEEDS
-- simple to use software
+- Simple to use software
-- timeliness
+- Timeliness
-- reliable
+- Reliable services

 ## PROBLEMS
 - Skeptical to scams